alexle/alexle.github.com/posts/first-half-marathon.markdown

 Unfortunately, the excitement quickly faded.
 You see, up to that point, the farthest I had ever run was 3 miles.
 A half-marathon is 13.1 miles.
 Fear and anxiety sank in.
 I even tried to think of an excuse to get out of the race.

 Luckily, I went through with it and 4 grueling months later, I completed my first half-marathon.
 I finished in **01:48:12** with a pace of **8:15**.
-It was an extraordinary experience, one that I'll never forget.
+It was an extraordinary experience, one which I'll never forget.
 Here is a recap of my half-marathon.

 <a href="/static/2013-half-nike-map.jpg"><img class="pure-img center" src="/static/2013-half-nike-map.jpg" /></a>